EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 Stadium models are optional.
 Battle Cinematics is designed to make the presentation you already use look intentional from a moving cinematic camera.

-**Battle Cinematics v1.2.5 has been tested with Gen1Recomp through v0.2.45.**
+**Battle Cinematics v1.2.6 has been tested with Gen1Recomp through v0.2.45.**

-v1.2.5 introduces genuine **LIVE VIEW** Secondary View, independent PiP render-resolution control, expanded Gen 2 Stadium-model support and the new **LIVING PORTRAIT** presentation mode.
+v1.2.6 improves Attack Camera and PotatoVoxel performance while preserving the established camera, APB, safety and provider ownership contracts introduced through v1.2.5.

 [**Download the latest release**](https://github.com/EnterPlayerOne/Battle-Cinematics-Stadium-Camera/releases/latest)

 > [!TIP]
 > **New in v1.2.5:** Secondary View now offers genuine **LIVE VIEW**, expressive **LIVING PORTRAIT** and the original **DYNAMIC (DW3)** mode, with independently selectable PiP render resolution from **160x90 to 1280x720**.
 Gen 2 LIVE VIEW is validated with Stadium2 Overworld Models 0.2.81, Voxel Ultimate 1.0.7 and Stadium2 Importer 0.12.1.
+>
+> **New in v1.2.6:** provider presentation bounds are cached for each committed attack instead of being rediscovered every frame.
+PotatoVoxel + Stadium2 Importer also avoids rendering a second hidden battle scene after the hosted live arena succeeds.
+The established camera choreography, APB framing, safety and fallback behavior remain intact.
 ---

 ## What Battle Cinematics changes during a battle